OUR VISITS TO KEN

 We met Ken, 91 years old, at his home, a manor house not far from Norwich.
 Ken invited us in and showed us around the ground floor of his home.
 In the hall many artefacts reflected his years in engineering and aviation.
 Many weapons on the walls with propellers and other bits of aircraft and engines.
 A rather nice clock set in the connecting rod off a radial engine.
 The surface finish just as it was when removed from the engine, Ken marvelled at the machining and finish that had been applied even during the war.
 On another wall the control column and a piece of fabric from the fin of Wellington L7886 showing the ‘opps’ flown.
 This Ken had cut from the Wellington bomber that he had bailed out of.
 I noticed Ken was wearing his Caterpillar tiepin; this was awarded to all who had to “hit the silk” in order to save their life.
 The caterpillar signifies the important role the silk worm has played in parachute design!
 In the hall Ken had some very large crocodile skin suitcases, inside which were the parts to assemble the autogyro, Little Nelly.
 These were a memento of his filming for the James Bond film, You Only Live Twice.
 Ken was amazed at the no expense spared attitude of the film industry.
 Also in the hall were dozens of rosettes from pony club events won by Ken’s granddaughter, he was very proud of her achievements.

 When the article had been published in the Pre-War Austin Seven Club magazine we returned to Ken and presented him with a copy.
-I also presented him with a de-activated 30mm aircraft round.
-After the war Ken helped develop modern a/c cannons.
+I also presented him with a de-activated 30mm aircraft canon round.
+After the war Ken helped develop modern a/c cannons and other armament equipment.